 Slightly more expensive than the shared hosting option but it’s the perfect choice for mid-size companies, popular magazines, and e-commerce businesses.

-Dedicated hosting is more expensive than other types of website hosting services and will require sound technical skills to manage the files effectively.
-However, it remains the best option for large businesses and insanely popular blogs/magazines.
+Dedicated hosting is more expensive than other website hosting services and will require sound technical skills to manage the files effectively.
+However, it remains the best option for large businesses and popular blogs/magazines.

 Managed WordPress hosting